MichaelaRa/markdown-warm-up/IDE-selection.md

 ### Select and Integrated Development Environment for BeCode

 # Considerations:

-- environment - what other applications are we using? github, Windows 10
+- Environment - what other applications are we using?
+    - github
+    - Windows 10
-- what programming languages are we using?
-HTML, CSS, JS
+- What programming languages are we using?
+    - HTML, CSS, JS
-- collaboration on code and projects enabled
+- Collaboration on code and projects enabled
-- easy on the eye
+- Easy on the eye
-- support for other languages or applications used in future projects: C#, Java
+- Support for other languages or applications used in future projects (C#, Java)
-- previously used IDEs: Visual Studio, Cloud9, IntelliJ, Notepad++
+- Previously used IDEs:
+    - Visual Studio
+    - Cloud9
+    - IntelliJ
+    - Notepad++
-- must be free!
+- Must be free!
-- is commonly used in business
+- Is commonly used in business

 # List of 'most popular' and 'best' IDEs for 2019 consolidated
 ### 1. Atom